EnlistedGhost/Yollama/README.md

 ## REST API

-xllama has a REST API for running and managing models.
+Yollama has a REST API for running and managing models.

 ## Supported backends